 An environmental authority pursuant to the Environmental Protection Act 1994 does not remove the need to obtain any additional approval for the activity that might be required by other state and/or Commonwealth legislation.

-Other legislation for which a permit may be required includes but is not limited to the: 13 to 29 sex Other legislation for which a permit may be required includes but is not limited to the:
+Other legislation for which a permit may be required includes but is not limited to the:

 - Aboriginal Cultural Heritage Act 2003

 - contaminated land provisions of the Environmental Protection Act 1994

 - Fisheries Act 1994

 - Forestry Act 1959

+- Nature Conservation Act 1992

-- Petroleum and Gas (Production and Safety) Act 2004 (Petroleum Act 1923)
+- Petroleum and Gas (Production and Safety) Act 2004 / Petroleum Act 1923

-Queensland Heritage Act 1992
+- Queensland Heritage Act 1992

-Sustainable Planning Act 2009
+- Sustainable Planning Act 2009

-Water Supply (Safety and Reliability) Act 2008
+- Water Supply (Safety and Reliability) Act 2008

-Water Act 2000.
+- Water Act 2000.

 Applicants are advised to check with all relevant statutory authorities and comply with all relevant legislation.
-Jalid for approvals from